jorgeolive/blog/content/posts/autocomplete-data-structures-sorted-list.md

 date: 'March 14, 2022'
 ---

 There's a rather interesting SWE interview question on how you would build a phone keyboard autocomplete.
-Yes, I am aware that some would catalog this as gatekeeping / irrelevant CS'ey stuff, but I find it a good opener to talk about data structures and computational complexity concerns, which, depending on the position, might be a definitely important topic.
-Note that the exercise can be stated with other flavours, such as the phone book variant.
+I'm aware that this may seem gatekeeping /  irrelevant CS'ey stuff related, it serves as a good starter for discussing data structures and computational complexity concerns, which, depending on the position, might be a definitely important topic.
+Note that other forms of the exercise are possible, such as the phone book variant.

 If we remove the system design elements - such as cacheing of hits, distribution of data, etc., the requirement is fairly simple: We need a phone keyboard service, holding internally a word dictionary, that exposes the following methods: